Offshore Bonds - Do I Need One?

 Offshore Bond Commissions

 How advisors are paid to sell bonds is a contentious issue.
-Typically, three charging options are available ranging from 5 to 10 years with only marginal differences between each provider:
+The following three charging options are typical of offshore bonds, ranging from 5 to 10 years and in addition to administration charges of over £100 per quarter:

 8 years - 1.25% per annum (total 10%) plus quarterly administration charges